The Effects of Aging on Appetite: As we age, we may find that we may not taste foods as well as we used to. Here’s why:

 At The Manor Village, our chefs prepare nutritious, wholesome meals while minimizing additives, refined sugars, processed flours and glutens.
 We offer a fruit starter before large meals as it helps aid digestion.

 We believe that good nutrition plays a key part in helping Preserve Your Independent Living.
 Our chefs will help to customize your meals if you have special dietary needs.
-It’s all part of the senior living experience at our retirement homes.
+It’s all part of the senior living experience at our retirement homes in Calgary.

 We Support Seniors & Their Families In All Retirement Homes